-License Timber Operators (LTOs)
+Licensed Timber Operators (LTOs)

-Who are License Timber Operators?
+Who are Licensed Timber Operators?

-License Timber Operators or "LTOs" are persons who have been licensed under the Forest Practice Act law and are authorized to conduct forest tree cutting and removal operations.
+Licensed Timber Operators or "LTOs" are persons who have been licensed under the Forest Practice Act law and are authorized to conduct forest tree cutting and removal operations.
 LTOs must understand and comply with all laws relating to such tree cutting or removal.

 What are the types of licenses?

 Licensed Timber Operators have two different types of licenses depending on the kind of timber operations they are authorized to conduct.
 Licenses which begin with the letter "A" authorize the licensee to conduct any type of operations.
 Those licenses which begin with the letter "B" restrict the licensee to only the removal of minor forest products such as firewood and Christmas trees.
+And, licenses which begin with the letter "C" restrict the licensee to only conduct timber operations on their own property only.

 How does the law apply to tree cutting and removal?